 - Be sure to check out the other nearby Patrick Henry historical sites on the Road to Revolution website

 - Download the Virginia History Trails app to learn more about these sites while visiting Virginia

 All links are affiliate links.

 - Patrick Henry: Liberty of Death (graphic novel)

 - Mystery on Church Hill (The Virginia Mysteries)

-- Susanna’s Midnight Ride (author will be visiting St. John’s Church in July, 2019)
+- Susanna’s Midnight Ride (author visits St. John’s Church most summers)